rluu/huddleup/README.md

 Huddle Up is a mobile applicaction which allows users to locate nearby bars and drink deals.
 This app is written in Javascript with Apache Cordova.

+**Important!** Huddle Up development has been suspended, and there have not been any releases available yet.
+It is unclear when active development will continue.

 #### Project contributors: